nstylo/aplacefornow.nl/README.md

 # A Place For now: frontend repository
-install packages with npm install
+install packages with `npm install`.

 run the development server with `npm start`.